 Every prefect afternoon tea starts with three to four finger sandwiches per person on the bottom layer of a three-tiered serving stand.

-Typical English sandwich fillers include Coronation Chicken (a personal favorite), Chutney and Cheese, Cucumber with Dill, etc. I wasn’t expecting the Ballantyne to serve these particular sandwich varieties as they are not well known in the U.S. However, there were a few English favorites in the mix.
+Typical English sandwich fillers include Coronation Chicken (a personal favorite), Chutney and Cheese, Cucumber with Dill, etc. I wasn’t expecting the Ballantyne to serve these particular sandwich varieties as they are not well known in the U.S. However, it was nice to see a few English favorites in the mix.

-We were actually able to try all of their sandwiches on offer.
-The hotel accidentally gave us the vegetarian version.
-They quickly realized their mistake, and returned with a full plate of the non-vegetarian options.
+At first, the hotel accidentally gave us the vegetarian version.
+However, they quickly realized their mistake and returned with a full plate of the non-vegetarian options.
+So, it worked out that we were able to try all of their sandwiches on offer.

 - Egg Salad